 With Applications Manager's Kubernetes management system, visualize the performance of your entire container infrastructure at a glance and investigate issues quickly.

-Perceptive Kubernetes monitoring tools like Applications Manager's Kubernetes monitoring software lets administrators adapt various Kubernetes cluster monitoring strategies to account for the new infrastructure layers introduced (when adopting containers and the container orchestration) with a distributed Kubernetes environment.
+Perceptive Kubernetes monitoring tools like Applications Manager lets administrators adapt various Kubernetes cluster monitoring strategies to account for the new infrastructure layers introduced (when adopting containers and the container orchestration) with a distributed Kubernetes environment.

-Monitor Kubernetes cluster and gain insights with Applications Manager's Kubernetes monitoring tool
+Monitoring Kubernetes cluster with Applications Manager's Kubernetes monitoring tool.

 With Kubernetes cluster monitoring capabilities offered by Applications Manager, you can:

 - Auto-discover the parts and map relationships between objects in the cluster-Kubernetes nodes, namespaces, deployments, replica sets, pods, and containers.

 - Monitor Kubernetes cluster stats and identify faults and their sources with ease.

 - Gain visibility into operational data such as the number of resources used, namespaces per cluster and per pod.

 - Track the capacity and resource utilization of your cluster and drill into specific parts of the cluster.

 Monitor Kubernetes nodes and resource consumption